Indubitably, there is nothing advenient of evil that could be deemed rational, when it is beyond the explanatory concept of mere human comprehension.

-Afterwards, the conversation shifted into speaking about the matter of the anticipated will of my beloved grandfather.
+Afterward, the conversation shifted into speaking about the matter of the anticipated will of my beloved grandfather.

 I was mindful of the veritable fact that I was the sole heir in the end, ever since the unfortunate deaths of my father and my male cousins Guillaume and Emmanuel.

 Therefore, I was fully determined to hear the calculative words spoken of the meticulous lawyer, who was assuming his respectful duty.

 It was soon revealed by Mr. Bethell that I was entitled the deed of the Betancourt Mansion and it then belonged to me, as was stipulated by the viscount.

 The only prerequisition was that I retained the esthetic beauty of its grandeur within its original form.